 This tip saves not only money, but time.
-With meal planning, I am also able to only go to the store once a week or less and can often prepare most of the food for the week in one day, which cuts down my overall food prep time.
+With meal planning, I am able to only go to the store once a week or less and can often prepare most of the food for the week in one day, which cuts down my overall food prep time.
 I’ve estimated that it saves me over 3 hours a week!

-To make your own healthy meal plan system:
+To make your own (non-digital) healthy meal plan system:

 - Write down 14-28 recipes that your family likes that are healthy.
 If your budget is tight, pick recipes that are also inexpensive to make.